 As much as the Frosts are known for their business acumen, they’re also equally known for the issues in their marriage which have played out on TV.
 Kirk shocked the world by admitting to his wife that he’d fathered a child with another woman.
 Trust issues that seemed unsurvivable to viewers are all water under the bridge as they celebrate 20 years of marriage.

-Essence spoke exclusively with the couple about their recipe for lasting love.
+ESSENCE spoke exclusively with Rasheeda about their recipe for lasting love with Kirk.

 You and Kirk have really built a strong reputation in business, but how do you create that line of separation between work and romance?

 Honestly, we literally have to make the time.
 It’s about making sure we take those vacations and our little date nights.
 Even if it’s just dinner at home with our kids as a family, we have to spend more time together instead of always [being engulfed] in growth and being worried about work.

 Speaking of business, you recently opened the Frost Bistro & Bar in Atlanta.
 What made you two want to get into the restaurant business?

 So this is something that Kirk always wanted to do.
 We have vision boards.
 One that’s still up on the wall from 15 years ago is [opening] a sports bar.
 I’m big on trying to make sure we make good investments when it comes to real estate.
 So we finally found a building that we wanted to buy, and I thought, “now is the time.”
 Let’s go ahead and make this sports bar come to life.
 I will say [the restaurant business] is super demanding.
 Kirk and I are extremely hands-on, but at the same time, we’re up for the challenge.
 Business is good!

 I never let anybody’s opinion sway me in any direction.
 All I did was pray and follow my heart.